Skip to Content

 The idea is kids fill the bag with old toys and leave it by the tree on Christmas Eve.
 Santa will take the toys back to the workshop and fix them up for other kids next year!!

 Each book comes with its own Santa bag to fill.
-If you have more than one child you can buy a bag for each of them.
-That way each one can participate.
+If you have more than one child, you can buy a bag for each of them so each one can participate.

 READ MORE: